 The Preface

-Mailbox Peak has become extremely popular throughout the years since our first trip a decade ago.
-While going through my old photos, I realized that it had been six years since we climbed the peak.
+Mailbox Peak has become overly popular since our first trip a decade ago.
+While reviewing my old photos, I realized it had been six years since we climbed the peak.
 So a revisit to the old stomping ground was in order.

 See more trip photos here.

 Yesterday’s report was spot on about not needing snowshoes on the trail.
-But I wore microspikes for traction to avoid sliding on the steep incline and sped things up significantly.
-Some people are great at keeping balance in the snow without gear, not me.
+But I wore microspikes for traction to avoid sliding and to speed things up.
+Some people are great at keeping balance in the snow without gear, but not me.

 See more trip photos here.